Exenter/STAR_quantmode-for-Galaxy/README.md

 # STAR_quantmode-for-Galaxy

 # What is it ?
-This is a bash wrapper of Star quantmode.
+This is a bash wrapper of Star quantmode, for single or paired-end reads.
 It's meant to be integrated in Galaxy.
 You can find the STAR documentation in their git : https://github.com/alexdobin/STAR

 # How to use it ?